nextstepitt/standard-course-template/README.md

 However, when the workbook is compiled, the *\providecommand* in the section is ignored!
 So, the change to ".." only takes place if the section is compiled by itself.

+#### Changing the Cover Page and Slides

+The images on the cover page for the workbook and slides, and the slide background, are branded to NextStep IT Training.
+The images are used in *workbook-def.tex* and are easy enough to change, by replacing the files in .images:

+* *workbook-cover.png*
+* *slide-cover.png*
+* *slide-background.jpg*

 #### Code Blocks

 Code blocks are set up in an easy-to-use LaTeX environment, *codeblock*: